Harvard freshman says he was denied entry to U.S. over friends’ social media posts

 Ajjawi said that, initially, he was detained with a handful of international students.
 As the others were released, he was questioned about his religious practices and social media activity.

 Despite Friday’s events, the Crimson reported that Ajjawi’s experience is “rare among Harvard undergraduates.”
-The school paper cited two Iranian graduate students — a scholar awarded a fellowship to study cardiovascular medicine and a scientist doing research on tuberculosis — who were blocked from entering the country in January 2017 because of the Trump administration’s travel ban on seven predominantly Muslim countries.
-Both students eventually entered the country to continue their work after weeks of negotiating with immigration officers.
+The school paper cited two Iranian graduate students who were blocked from entering the country in January 2017 because of the Trump administration’s travel ban on seven majority-Muslim countries.